UBC-MDS/credit_default_prediction_group_20/doc/credit_default_analysis_report.md

 ![](../results/model_summary/train_test_f1_scores.png)

-Figure 3.
-RandomForestClassifier and SVC outperforms other models.
+Figure 3. `RandomForestClassifier` and `SVC` outperforms other models.

 </center>

-From the confusion matrix for the SVC model, we see that the number of Type II errors or false negatives (actually defaulting but predicting not-defaulting) is lower than the number of Type I errors (actually not-defaulting but predicting defaulting).
+From the confusion matrix for the `SVC` model, we see that the number of Type II errors or false negatives (actually defaulting but predicting not-defaulting) is lower than the number of Type I errors (actually not-defaulting but predicting defaulting).

+Hence, among the models that we analyzed, `SCV` performs the best in terms of lowering the Type II errors while simultaneously optimizing the F1 and precision scores.
+If the organization is more interested in lowering the Type I errors to improve customer satisfaction, we recommend using `RandomForestClassifier` over `SVC` as both have comparable F1 scores.

 <center>

 ![](../results/model_summary/svc_confusion_matrix.png)

 Figure 4.
-Confusion matrix of SVC.
+Confusion matrix of `SVC`.

 </center>